BurntSushi/rure-go/README.md

 1. Rust's regex engine hits a performance ceiling because of cgo function call overhead.
 As a result, Go is faster on some benchmarks.
 2. Several of the benchmarks are dramatically distorted because of optimizations in Rust's regex engine.
-The benchmarks need to be fine tuned to give a more accurate picture.
-(In fact, none of the benchmarks give an accurate depiction of Rust's regex engine overall speed.
+In fact, none of these benchmarks give an accurate depiction of Rust's regex engine overall speed.
 For example, the Hard1 benchmark doesn't even use the regex engine at all.
-The other {easy,medium,hard} benchmarks run the regex engine in reverse from the end of the string since the regexes are anchored at the end.)
+The other {easy,medium,hard} benchmarks run the regex engine in reverse from the end of the string since the regexes are anchored at the end.

 ```
 $ benchcmp ~/clones/go/src/regexp/regex-go ./regex-rust